Madrid to Toledo

 Budget Breakdown

 Fuel costs: Expect to spend €8-12 on gasoline for the round trip in an average sedan (based on current Spanish fuel prices of €1.45/liter).
 Tolls: The A-42 is a free autopista, so no toll charges apply for this route.
-Meals: Traditional Castilian lunch in Toledo ranges €15-25 per person at local restaurants, while tapas and light meals cost €8-15.
+Meals: Traditional Castilian lunch in travel to Toledo ranges €15-25 per person at local restaurants, while tapas and light meals cost €8-15.
 Coffee stops along the route average €2-3 per person.
-Parking: Toledo's tourist parking areas charge €1.20-2.50 per hour, with daily maximums around €12-15.
+Parking: travel to Toledo's tourist parking areas charge €1.20-2.50 per hour, with daily maximums around €12-15.
 Street parking in less central areas may be free but requires walking uphill to the historic center.
-Overnight accommodation: If extending to a two-day trip, Toledo's hotels range from €45-80 for mid-range options, while paradores (luxury historic hotels) cost €120-200 per night.
+Overnight accommodation: If extending to a two-day trip, travel to Toledo's hotels range from €45-80 for mid-range options, while paradores (luxury historic hotels) cost €120-200 per night.
 Budget hostels start around €25-35 per person.
 Total estimated day trip cost: €40-70 per person including fuel, parking, lunch, and incidentals.
-Additional considerations: Entry to Toledo's major monuments (Cathedral, Synagogues, Museums) requires separate admission fees ranging €3-12 per site, with combined tickets available for €15-20.
+Additional considerations: Entry to travel to Toledo's major monuments (Cathedral, Synagogues, Museums) requires separate admission fees ranging €3-12 per site, with combined tickets available for €15-20.

 When to Visit

 This route is genuinely enjoyable year-round, but each season offers distinct advantages.
-Spring (March-May) provides perfect weather with mild temperatures, blooming wildflowers across the Castilian countryside, and comfortable walking conditions in Toledo's hilly streets.
+Spring (March-May) provides perfect weather with mild temperatures, blooming wildflowers across the Castilian countryside, and comfortable walking conditions in travel to Toledo's hilly streets.
 Fall (September-November) offers similar benefits with stunning autumn colors and harvest season atmosphere.
 Summer (June-August) can be intensely hot but provides the longest daylight hours for photography and sightseeing – just start early and seek shade during midday.
-Winter (December-February) brings dramatic stormy skies that create moody, spectacular photographs of Toledo's skyline, though pack warm clothes for walking the historic center.
+Winter (December-February) brings dramatic stormy skies that create moody, spectacular photographs of travel to Toledo's skyline, though pack warm clothes for walking the historic center.
 Avoid major Spanish holidays when traffic increases significantly.
-The annual Toledo Music Festival in May and Corpus Christi celebrations in June offer special cultural experiences but require advance accommodation booking.
+The annual travel to Toledo Music Festival in May and Corpus Christi celebrations in June offer special cultural experiences but require advance accommodation booking.